1 Research Purpose

 • White-box (mechanistic) models: Based entirely on known principles, such as physical laws or experimental findings.
 These models are often manually designed, with parameters fitted to observed data.

-• Black-box (data-driven) models: Derived purely from observational data.
+• Black-box (data-driven) models: Derived primarily from observational data.
 Researchers usually test different model types (e.g., neural networks or Gaussian processes) and choose the one with the highest accuracy.

 • Gray-box (hybrid) models: These combine mechanistic and data-driven approaches.
 For example, the output of a mechanistic model may serve as an input to a data-driven model, or the data-driven model may predict residuals (i.e., prediction errors) from the mechanistic model, where both outputs combined yield the final prediction.